 Foundational to the creation of the BCDL is the Arca project.

 Arca is a collaborative initiative to support the development and implementation of digital repositories at BC post-secondary institutions.
 Arca is a province-wide network of institutional repositories that:

-The West Beyond the West portal has influenced aspects of the BC PDL discussion.
+The West Beyond the West portal has influenced aspects of the BCDL discussion.
 This portal provided free and open access to British Columbia’s digitized historical collections as a scoped search of Canadiana.org.
 The portal has now been decommissioned; the collections from West Beyond the West continue to be available through Canadiana.org and member websites.